fairlearn/fairlearn/docs/faq.rst

     whether any use of ZIP code was as a proxy for race, or for some other reason.

 The model is unfair because the data are biased.
 Isn't it better to get better data?
+    If a model is unfair due to biased data (note that this is not the only reason a model may be unfair), then obtaining unbiased data is definitely the best solution.
-    Yes, but gathering unbiased data might not always be practical.
+    However, doing so might not always be practical.
-    Fairlearn and similar packages offer techniques to redistribute harms between subgroups in the data.
+    In these cases, the mitigation techniques in Fairlearn and similar packages can redistribute harms between subgroups in the data.
+    The extent to which this is 'fair' will depend on how the harms are redistributed, and the broader context of the system of which the model is a part.

 Won't making a model fairer reduce its accuracy?
     Any technique which reduces disparity in some metric is most likely to impact other metrics.